 At Gillette Children’s Specialty Healthcare, our experts tailor the treatment of connective tissues disorders, such as Ehlers-Danlos syndrome, to the needs of each patient.
 Our experienced team of specialists in orthopedics, physical therapy and rheumatology works closely with patients to minimize pain, prevent injury and stabilize joint function.

 Why Choose Gillette?

-- Gillette is the Upper Midwest’s only nationally ranked Best Children’s Hospital for pediatric orthopedics and one of the nation’s top providers of pediatric outpatient rehabilitation therapies.
+- Gillette is one of the nation’s top providers of pediatric outpatient rehabilitation therapies.